alan-turing-institute/TuringDataStories/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [rjersakova@turing.ac.uk](mailto:rjersakova@turing.ac.uk).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team either [David Beavan](https://www.turing.ac.uk/people/researchers/david-beavan) or [Camila Rangel Smith ](https://www.turing.ac.uk/people/researchers/camila-rangel-smith).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.